Latest posts by Jovin Tardif (see all)

-1. Rebecca Reeds, your first gig was at age 21.
+1. Your first gig was at age 21.
 How did you feel after the first show?
 What did you learn?

 After my first show, I felt like I could explode.
 The rush of adrenaline was insane and as I now know, extremely addictive.
-I was a complete mess before the show.
-I couldn’t feel my arms.
-I had thrown up in the bathroom.
+Before the show, I was a complete mess.
+I couldn’t feel my arms and I had thrown up in the bathroom.
 I could hear my heartbeat in my ears.
 Somehow I managed to get a couple of laughs in a very tough room but later found out it might have been because I yelled my entire set.
 So the main lesson is nervous people yell and don’t try standup comedy unless you’re prepared to let it ruin the rest of your life.

 2. How would you define comedy?
 How did you know you wanted to get into comedy?